-Interns assist the DPH WIC Dietetic Internship Program Director in locating rotation facilities in close proximity to the intern's location.
 Every effort is made to place the intern as close as possible to their home location; however, it is not always possible to secure a rotation in close proximity to the intern.
-The intern must be willing and able to travel as needed and should know that rotations could be as much as two hours away.
+The intern must be willing and able to travel as needed and should know that rotations could be a considerable distance from their home.
 Interns are responsible for any internship-related travel costs.